 - Motivation and apathy in healthy people and patient groups

-Our research on fundamental mechanisms underlying attention, working memory and motivated decision-making in healthy people is conducted in our labs at the Dept of Experimental Psychology and the West Wing, John Radcliffe Hospital.
+Our research on fundamental mechanisms underlying attention, working memory and motivated decision-making in healthy people is conducted in our research centres at the Dept of Experimental Psychology and the West Wing, John Radcliffe Hospital.